John Quincy Adams and abolitionism: Background

 John Quincy Adams was born into a family that never owned slaves, and was hostile to the practice.
 His mother, Abigail Adams, held strong anti-slavery views.
 His father, President John Adams, despite opposing a 1777 bill in Massachusetts to emancipate slaves, opposed slavery on principle and considered the practice of slavery abhorrent.
-Adams' career before his election to presidency in 1824 was focused on foreign policy where the slavery issue seldom came up.
+Adams's career before his election to presidency in 1824 was focused on foreign policy where the slavery issue seldom came up.
 There were no major slavery-related controversies during his presidency.
 The union issue became hotly contested under his successor, Andrew Jackson, when South Carolina threatened to secede, partly due to the tariff.
 This event, the Nullification Crisis, was successfully resolved, with a lower tariff and an end to threats of disunion.

 The debate on the Missouri Compromise in 1820 was a turning point for Adams.
 During that debate, he broke with his friend John C. Calhoun, who became the most outspoken national leader in favor of slavery.
 They became bitter enemies.
 Adams vilified slavery as a bad policy while Calhoun countered that the right to own slaves had to be protected from interference from the federal government to keep the nation alive.
 Adams said slavery contradicted the principles of republicanism, while Calhoun said that slavery was essential to American democracy, for it made all white men equal.
 Adams predicted that if the South formed a new nation, it would be torn apart by an extremely violent slave insurrection.
 If the two nations went to war, Adams predicted the president of the United States would use his war powers to abolish slavery.
 The two men became ideological leaders of the North and the South.

 Amistad case

 In 1841, Adams had the case of a lifetime, representing the defendants in United States v.
 The Amistad Africans in the Supreme Court of the United States.
-He successfully argued that the Africans, who had seized control of a Spanish ship, La Amistad, on which they were being transported illegally as slaves, should not be extradited or deported to Cuba (a Spanish colony where slavery was legal) but should be considered free.
+He successfully argued that the Africans, who had seized control of a Spanish ship, La Amistad, on which they were being transported illegally as slaves, should not be extradited or deported to Spanish Cuba (where slavery was legal) but should be considered free.
 Under President Martin Van Buren, the government argued the Africans should be deported for having mutinied and killed officers on the ship.
 Adams won their freedom, with the chance to stay in the United States or return to Africa.
 Adams made the argument because the U.S. had prohibited the international slave trade, although it allowed internal slavery.
 He never billed for his services in the Amistad case.
 The speech was directed not only at the justices of this Supreme Court hearing the case, but also to the broad national audience he instructed in the evils of slavery.